MouraCMichael/Traffic-Light-Intersection/README.md

 # Simulated Intersection
-A project written in C-programming, created to simulate the functions of a road intersection.
+An individually created project written in C-programming, created to simulate the functions of a road intersection.

 # Notes